OutCloud/php_array_sum_callable/README.md

-# php_array_sum_callback
+# php_array_sum_callable

-Sums array of objects/numbets via callback function
+Sums array of objects/numbets via callable function

 #Example usage:
 Let's assume we have any object of any class with some numeric value inside.